exercism/python/exercises/practice/resistor-color-expert/.docs/instructions.md

 | ------- | ------- | ---------- | --------- |
 | Value_1 | Value_2 | Multiplier | Tolerance |

-Meaning
+Examples:

-- orange-orange-brown-green would be 330 ohms with a ±0.5% tolerance.
+- orange-orange-brown-green would be `330` ohms with a `±0.5%` tolerance.
-- orange-orange-red-grey would be 3300 ohms with ±0.05% tolerance.
+- orange-orange-red-grey would be `3300` ohms with `±0.05%` tolerance.

 The difference between a four and five-band resistor is that the five-band resistor has an extra band to indicate a more precise value.